 - Judge: The judge oversees trials, pretrial conferences, pretrial rulings and, in some cases, appeals.
-This a public sector position.
-He may be appointed or elected.
-His overall job is to interpret and apply the law.
+This a public sector position that may be appointed or elected.
+Their overall job is to interpret and apply the law.

 - Magistrate: Not all states make use of magistrates.
 These are "junior" judges or judicial officers who are entrusted with minor cases and disputes to take some of the weight of caseloads off judges.

 - Law Clerk: Law clerks are to judges what paralegals are to attorneys — their right hands.
 They're often law school graduates who have not yet applied to the bar, but they may be new, young attorneys just getting their feet wet as well.
 It's a prestigious entry on a resume.
-Law clerks manage the judges' case files and do research, drafting condensed reports on filed documents as guidelines — the judge doesn't have to read the entire bulging case file to get a handle on what the matter involves.
+Law clerks manage the judges' case files and do research, drafting condensed reports on filed documents as guidelines.
+As a result, the judge doesn't have to read the entire bulging case file to get a handle on what the matter involves.

-- Mediator: Also called an arbitrator or conciliator, a mediator handles alternative dispute resolution or ADR, which many states require before a civil lawsuit can proceed to trial.
+- Mediator: Also called an arbitrator or conciliator, a mediator handles alternative dispute resolution (ADR), which many states require before a civil lawsuit can proceed to trial.
 The mediator meets with and attempts to guide opposing parties to compromise or settlement.
-He doesn't "represent" either side and may or may not be an employee of the government.
+They don't "represent" either side and may or may not be an employee of the government.

 Careers in Court Reporting

-- Court Reporter: This is the stenographer you see seated beside the judge's bench, typing furiously to take down every word as a trial or hearing progresses.
-She transcribes legal proceedings, hearings, trials and even depositions.
-More and more courts are moving to audio recordings these days, and court reporters also transcribe these tapes.
+- Court Reporter: This is the stenographer you see seated beside the judge's bench.
+They transcribe legal proceedings, hearings, trials, and even depositions.
+More courts are moving to audio recordings, and court reporters also transcribe these tapes.

-- Broadcast Captioner: Videography in the courtroom is common in this age of technology.
+- Broadcast Captioner: Videography in the courtroom is common.
 This job involves entering captions on videography, often in real time in the course of a trial, which is then preserved as part of the case file in the event of an appeal.

 - CART Provider: CART stands for Communication Access Realtime Translation.
 It most commonly involves assisting the deaf and hearing impaired, converting speech to text for their benefit.